Company Detail

 Pay rate: £38,475 to £40,815 per annum.* Includes opportunities to pick up extras shifts / overtime at an enhanced rate

-Woodside Farm is a beautifully renovated property based in the countryside outside Shifnal, providing an excellent setting for a therapeutic assessment home.
+The Willows is a specialist property based on the outskirts of Lutterworth, providing an excellent setting for a therapeutic assessment home.
 Using a trauma-informed approach, the team provides intervention care that supports emotional healing and personal development for up to two young people at a time.

 Over a 12 week placement, our assessment strategy helps us understand what is truly right for a young person and their needs